b08x/b08x.github.io/_notes/Linux/Issues/libvirtd IO error.md

     maj-min: 259:2
 ```

-This occurs on tinybot and lapbot.

-However on ninjabot, things are working as expected:
+However on another host, things are working as expected:

 ```bash
 #> ninjabot